njszym/XRD-AutoAnalyzer/README.md

 4) Train a convolutional neural network on the augmented spectra.

-By default, training spectra will be simulated over 2θ spanning 10-80 degrees.
+By default, training spectra will be simulated over 2θ spanning 10-80 degrees in Cu K-alpha radiation.
 However, this can be customized as follows:

 ```
 python construct_model.py --min_angle=10.0 --max_angle=80.0